- Sifts well

 Boxscoop works very well with most clay litters, but we don’t endorse clay litter.
 To see why, check out the very bottom of this page after the video.

 *** Dr. Elsey's Ultra Premium is much more difficult to scoop than other clay litters.
-We have multiple reports that Arm & Hammer Slide works night and day better.
-The clay litter in the below video is a basic TidyCats litter. ***
+Mixing in a grass litter will improve its performance substantially *** The clay litter in the below video is a basic TidyCats litter. ***

 Five reasons we prefer alternative clumping litters like corn, grass, wheat, and walnut: